-To book an appointment or for any inquires please email us.
+To book an appointment or for any inquiries please email us.
 We currently offer virtual and in in person appointments.
 Price increase coming September 2020.

 Bridget and Amy are registered dietitians who work with clients regarding sports nutrition, eating disorders, chronic disease management and pediatric nutrition.
 We provide nutrition services for individuals, teams, families and the workplace in the greater North okanagan.

 Check out our services and packages provided for individuals, athletes and sport teams.
 If you are looking for a dietitian for any other services that are not listed, please contact us for a customized package.